Let's start by defining infrastructure management services.

-IM is the management of key operation parts.
+Infrastructure Management (IM) is the management of key operation parts.
 This includes policies, processes, gear, data, human resources, and external contacts.
 These all add up to overall effectiveness.
-IM is sometimes split into groups of systems management, network management, and storage management.
+Infrastructure management is sometimes divided into groups of systems management, network management, and storage management.

 What a good IM system can achieve: